realworldocaml/book/en/08-imperative-programming.md

 end
 ```

-We'll use the same basic construction that we used to implement the `HashMap`,
+We'll use the same basic construction that we used to implement the `Dictionary`,
 where a hash table contains an array of buckets.
 In addition we'll add locking
 to ensure that concurrent operations do not interfere.
 To reduce lock
 contention, we'll use an array of locks to partition the table into multiple